sage-code/eve/manual/structure.md

 One aspect is executed from driver or from another aspect.
 When executed rogue statements of an aspect are executed top down in sequential order.
 You can not run an aspect from itself.
 Recursive aspects are not supported.

-**module:**
+**package:**

-The driver or aspect can load numerous modules.
+The driver or aspect can load numerous packages.
 After loading, all public elements can be executed on demand.
 Before execution the driver can interact with the user to ask for input.
 After executing it can print feedback and reuse or

 **using exit**

-Using exit from _main_ will end module execution.
+Using exit from _main_ will end package execution.

 **Example:**
 ```
 ** using when prefix condition
-when condition do
+if condition then
   exit;
-done;

-** using if postfix condition
-exit if condition;
+end if;
 ```

 **using over**